cornishcoder1/the_paper_lounge/TESTS.md

 Here, the admin can select users to delete:
 ![User Story testing](./static/user_story_test_screenshots/manage_users_admin_2_ustesting.png)

-The admin is then informed that all objects related to that user will also be deleted, and they are asked to confirm they are sure they want to delete that user:
+The admin is then informed that all objects related to that user will also be deleted, and they are asked to confirm that they want proceed:
 ![User Story testing](./static/user_story_test_screenshots/manage_users_admin_3_ustesting.png)